MetriC-DT/micromayhem-rust/README.md

 ## Usage

-## Dependencies

 ## Explanation of File Hierarchy
 - `resources` - resources for the project, such as fonts, spritesheets, images, etc.
-- `crates/launcher` - Main entry point of the program
+- `src` - main entry point of the program
 - `crates/game` - Game components and logic
 - `crates/gui` - GUI elements, sprite loader
 - `crates/network` - Netcode for both clients and server